atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 ### Slicing

 Both operator ``[start, stop, step]`` and method ``uSubstring(start, stop, step)`` can be used to split an uncertain string.
 The ``start`` and ``stop`` indexes are optional, their default values being 0 and the lenght of the string, respectively.
 The third parameter is also optional with a default value of 1.
 Negative indexes are valid, they indicate positions from the right end of the string.
+Note that the ``confidence`` is adjusted according to the length of the substring.

 ```python
 x = ustr('What is Lorem Ipsum?', 0.97)